lcalzado/DevOps-prerequisites-project/README.md

 Mariadb[none]> FLUSH PRIVILEGES;
 ```

 Load the product inventory into the database.
+The file is on assest directory within this repository

 ```
 sudo mysql < db-script.sql
 ```

-The db-script file contains the below sql query.
 It creates a table call 'products' and insert data on it.
+The db-script file contains the below sql query:

 ```
 USE ecomdb;